startable/pdtable/docs/usage/quickstart.rst

 .. figure:: ../diagrams/img/io_simple/io_simple.svg
    :alt: Simplified I/O API

-We will return to a more detailed diagram also illustrating JSON support.
+For a more detailed diagram of the pdtable.io API, see :ref:`fig-io-detailed`.

 This page shows code that demonstrates usage.
 See the ``pdtable`` docstring for a discussion of the implementation.